 A note on Identity providers

-- BankID Netcentric relies on a code device (issued to end user from their issuing bank) and a personal password, which the end user sets in the online bank.
+- BankID Netcentric relies on a code device (issued to end user from their issuing bank) or BankID-app, and a personal password, which the end user sets in the online bank.
 Some issuing banks have developed their own mobile-apps that replace their code device

 - BankID on Mobile will prompt the end user to check a transaction reference on their phone, as well as entering a PIN-code